-ERP Security helps you protect a range of assets in a company.
-To keep all your private information safe, it covers different areas like:
+ERP Security helps you protect the assets and systems in a company, it covers areas such as:

 A secure ERP system covers the secure configuration of servers, enablement of security logging, in-system communication security, and data security.
 Users and authorizations are no less critical.

 As you can imagine, it’s essential to ensure system compliance with continuous monitoring, audits, and the establishment of emergency concepts.

 For many businesses, ERP security is a blind spot.
 While companies spend time and resources on upgrading their ERP systems and management, they often overlook or fail to invest in adequate cybersecurity to match it.

 Because it’s connected to a range of daily operations, an attack on ERP systems can have a devastating impact on the business’s operations.
 And since cybersecurity threats are on the rise, the chances of facing financial losses and a damaged reputation are real.
 Organizations need to protect their systems against internal and external cyber threats to maintain confidentiality, availability, and integrity.

 Despite this, many organizations keep them out of scope for security teams or rely on the ERP vendor tools alone—but that’s just not going to cut it anymore.
 This means that many ERP systems are outdated and remain unpatched for years, and the necessary security knowledge is often lacking.

 As a result, these “gaps” in outdated ERP systems make it easier for cyber attackers to take advantage of organizations, as they did in the Colonial Pipeline attack last year.
 This led to a gas shortage in the Eastern U.S. and caused prices to jump to the highest they had been since 2014.